-As a Senior Research & Business Associate, Sruti works with both the Business Development and Research teams at Outline India.
-She currently manages the bid writing process, develops content and strategy for business expansion, in addition to supporting the research team for selected projects.
+As Manager, Sruti works with both, the Business Development and Research teams at Outline India.
+She currently manages the bid writing process, develops content and strategy for business expansion in addition to supporting the research team for selected projects.

-Sruti has extensive experience in the international development sector, having previously worked in the Middle East as a development consultant.
-She has also undertaken several projects in South Asia and Sub-Saharan Africa on themes of Education, Child Rights, and Gender, for research, M&E and capacity building assignments.
+Sruti has extensive experience in the international development sector having previously worked in the Middle East as a development consultant.
+She has also undertaken several projects in South Asia and Sub-Saharan Africa on themes of Education, Child Rights, and Gender for research, monitoring and evaluation, and capacity building assignments.

 Tea before every task